pinkieapp/.github/profile/README.md

 # Welcome to Pinkie App 👋

-Pinkie is a web and app builder developed by brazillian students.
-Share your world.
+Pinkie is an AI app builder by text developed by brazillian students.

 ## Visit the Pinkie website and download the app!